Alternative/Private Parent Loans

 To help navigate the process of selecting a parent loan, we encourage families to use ELM Select.
 This is a resource that will enable families to compare various loan products and borrower benefits.
 Lenders are listed based upon their historical lending with our parents.
 If you wish to use another lender that is not on this list, you have the right to do so.

 Application Instructions and Request Form: 2023-2024 PLUS Request Form

 (Parent Loan for Undergraduate Students) is a loan program for parents to help finance the cost of their child’s education.
 The loan is through the Department of Education and is funded by the United States Treasury.
 The interest rate and origination fee are determined annually by the federal government.
 Reference this link for these figures: https://studentaid.gov/understand-aid/types/loans/plus/parent

 The maximum amount a parent can borrow is verified by the College.
 It is determined by the total cost of attendance minus any financial aid awarded.
-Please refer to your financial aid award letter for these amounts.
+Please refer to your financial aid package for these amounts.

 Repayment of principal and interest begins after the second disbursement and will be arranged with your federal loan servicer.
 You may be eligible for payment deferment if you meet certain requirements determined by the Department of Education.
-More information will be available at the time you complete the on-line Department of Education application.
-Also, reference this website: https://studentaid.gov/understand-aid/types/loans/plus/parent
+More information will be available at the time you complete the online Department of Education application and can be found at https://studentaid.gov/understand-aid/types/loans/plus/parent

 We will begin processing Federal Parent PLUS loans on or about July 15, 2023.
 The Department of Education requires that a credit check be performed.
 Once approved, the credit decision is valid for 180 days and must still be in effect at the time of first disbursement.
 Because of this time schedule, you should not apply for the loan earlier than June 1, 2023.